khan0617/Realtime-Binding-of-Isaac-Item-Detector/README.md

     - All actions going forward assume your conda environment is being used to run these commands

 ### 3. Install Project Dependencies
-Run either command in the root of the project, an example path is provided below:
+Run either command in the root of the project, an example path is provided below (only run the command to the right of the `>`):
-1. recommended: `C:\<your-clone-path-here>\realtime-binding-of-isaac-item-detector> pip install -e`
+1. recommended: `C:\<your-clone-path-here>\realtime-binding-of-isaac-item-detector> pip install -e .`
 2. alternative: `C:\<your-clone-path-here>\realtime-binding-of-isaac-item-detector> pip install -r requirements.txt`

 ### 4. Run the system